d-qn/heatbarWithRHighcharts/README.md

 One can usually easily create an interactive chart with a oneliner in rCharts.
 However to create a heatmap, the procedure is slighty more complicated since the current version of rCharts 0.4.5 does not include the heatmap extensions yet.

-The extra steps for a heatmap means that you need to have variables named: 'x', 'y' and 'value'.
-If you wish to have a text description for each of your data point, a variable 'name' is needed.
+The extra steps for a heatmap involve having some pre-requisite colnames and converting the data frame to JSON.

+that you need to have variables named: 'x', 'y' and 'value'.
+If you wish to have a text description for each of your data point, a variable 'name' is needed (used in this example for the tooltip).

 ```
-# change the names of the data.frame to be highcharts friendly
+# change the names of the data.frame to be highcharts-friendly
 colnames(data) <- c('date', 'name', 'value', 'x', 'y')
 ```